toolstack/Folio/README.md

  - to install locally, run `sudo snap install ./folio_24.04_amd64.snap --dangerous`
  - to lanuch the snap, run `folio`

+### AppImage builds
+ - Install linuxdeploy if not already installed
+ - change into the top level source directory
+ - create the directory `AppImage` (if it already exists, ensure to remove all of its contents)
+ - change into the build directory
+ - set the `DESTDIR` environment variable as follows: `export DESTDIR=../AppImage`
+ - run build/install with `ninja install`
+ - change to the `AppImage` directory
+ - use linuxdeploy to build the AppImage: `linuxdeploy --appdir=. -d usr/local/share/applications/com.toolstack.Folio.desktop  -i usr/local/share/icons/hicolor/scalable/apps/com.toolstack.Folio.svg -e usr/local/bin/com.toolstack.Folio --output appimage`
+ - to launch the AppImage, run `Folio-x86_64.AppImage`

 ## Release instructions
 Folio uses a YY.## version format string, where YY is the two digit year (aka 23, 24, 25, etc) and ## is the release number of the year (aka 01 for the first release, 02 for the second release, etc., not the month number).